 Increased destruction or sequestration of leukocytes causes the leukopenia observed in splenomegaly.
 Leukopenia is closely related to neutropenia.
-Neutropenia (absolute neutrophil count [ANC] < 2000 × 106/L) is the result of an increase in the marginated granulocyte pool, a portion of which is located in the spleen.
+Neutropenia (absolute neutrophil count [ANC] <1800/μL) is the result of an increase in the marginated granulocyte pool, a portion of which is located in the spleen (see the Absolute Neutrophil Count calculator).
 Sequestration may also play a role in the genesis of neutropenia.

 Approximately 30% of the total platelet mass exists as an exchangeable pool in the spleen.
 Increased splenic platelet pooling is the primary cause of the thrombocytopenia of hypersplenism.
 In patients with hypersplenism, as much as 90% of the total platelet mass can be found in the spleen.
 In hypersplenism, the platelet count is usually 50,000-150,000/µL.

 The underlying histologic anatomy of the spleen largely determines its characteristic appearance on abdominal computed tomography (CT) scans.
 On unenhanced CT scans, the spleen has an attenuation similar to that of the liver, approximately 40 Hounsfield units (H).
 Normally, the liver and spleen densities are within 25 H on dynamic contrast-enhanced CT scans.